saushe/RED/README.md

    France   Germany     Japan Japan/USA     Korea    Mexico    Sweden       USA
         1         2        19         7         3         1         1        26
  ```
  Now lets say at you want to group all the countries with less than 5% of the observations as other.
-Ypu can use ```replace_charvar```
+You can use ```replace_charvar```

  ```R
  class(cars2$Country)